sdgilley/docs-azdo-tools/README.md

     It's a good idea to look over this file before using the next script to create the items in DevOps.
 See full instructions for running in the script.

 * `create-work-items.py`:
     * Reads an Excel or csv file.
 One way to use this is to start with an export from the Engagement report, then remove rows that are not needed.
-Or, use `find-stale-items.py` which creates a .csv instead, and filters out items that already have a work item associated with it.
+Or, use `find-by-month.py` which creates a .csv instead.
     * Creates a work item in Azure DevOps for each row in the file.

     The following columns are expected in the input file: